Kmaj1st/aiWechaty/README.md

 # aiWechaty<br />
 This one is only built and tested with wechaty-puppet-whatsapp, some functions may be invalid and if you change the puppet.<br />
-Wechaty that is combined with language models and ChatGPT (Sorry for my miserable buggy and inconvenient code)<br /> You can have a chatbot with language models!<br />
+Wechaty that is combined with language models and ChatGPT (Sorry for my miserable buggy and inconvenient code, someone help me fix my code)<br />
+You can have a chatbot with language models!<br />
 <br />
 <br />